dlu-ch/dlb/doc/cmd_context.rst

  - number of asynchronously running :term:`tool instances <tool instance>`
  - search paths for :term:`dynamic helper` files
+ - environment variables to be imported from :data:`python:os.environ` for use in :term:`tool instances <tool instance>`

 It also controls how diagnostic messages are handled and helps with filesystem abstraction (e.g. :term:`working tree time`, case sensitivity of names in the :term:`working tree`).

 A context is represented as an instance of :class:`dlb.ex.Context` used as a context manager.
 The context is entered with the call of :meth:`_enter__` and exit with the return of :meth:`__exit__`.

 Contexts can be nested::